nasa/cumulus-docs/docs/deployment.md

 ### Prepare your DAAC's Repo.

+If you already are working with an existing `<daac>-deploy` project this step can be skipped if you have the appropriate configuration setup.

 **Note**: to function correctly the deployment configuration root *must* be at the same root as the cumulus main project directory

     $ cd ..
     $ git clone https://github.com/cumulus-nasa/template-deploy <daac>-deploy
     $ cd <daac>-deploy

-	# the next two steps are TBD (and would be used to create your own repository)
+    $ npm install

+Note: The npm install command will add the [kes](http://devseed.com/kes/) utility to the daac-deploy's `node_packages` directory and will be utilized later for most of the AWS deployment commands

+The [`cumulus`](https://github.com/cumulus-nasa/cumulus) project contains default configration values at `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
+Copy the template directory to your project.

+    $ cp -r ../cumulus/packages/deployment/app.example ./app

+[Create a new repository](https://help.github.com/articles/creating-a-new-repository/) `<daac>-deploy` so that you can track daac-specific configuraiton changes:

     $ git remote set-url origin https://github.com/cumulus-nasa/<daac>-deploy
 	$ git push origin master

-    $ npm install

-Note: The npm install command will add the [kes](http://devseed.com/kes/) utility to the daac-deploy's `node_packages` directory and will be utilized later for most of the AWS deployment commands
+You can then add/commit changes as needed.

 ### Prepare AWS